bitcoinBandit1234/birthdayreminder-repo/README.md

-# birthdayreminder-repo
+# birthdayreminder-repo.

-this app reminds people of their birthday
+this app reminds people of their birthday.

+this is the first project.